cowinr/moostey/_posts/2017-09-01-Identifying-JDBC-connections.md

+---
+layout: default
+title: "Identifying JDBC Connections in an Oracle Database"
+date: 2017-09-01
+---

-By defauklt a JDBC connection identifies itself in the database as "JDBC Thin Client".
+By default a JDBC connection identifies itself in the database as "JDBC Thin Client".
 For a large set of deployments, across dev, test, preprod, prod etc. it can be tricky finding where a malfunctioning connection is configured.

 In Oracle, selecting from the `V$SESSION` table gives useful information about what is connecting to a database.

-With Tomcat connection pools you can set the `V$SESSION.PROGRAM` column to the server instance name for example:
+With Tomcat connection pools you can use `connectionProperties` to set the `V$SESSION.PROGRAM` column to the server instance name for example:

 ```xml
 <Resource name="my_connection"